squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

 Create self-signed certificate (you will be asked to provide information that will be incorporated into your certificate):

  . {{{
-openssl req -new -newkey rsa:1024 -days 365 -nodes -x509 -keyout www.sample.com.pem  -out www.sample.com.pem
+openssl req -new -newkey rsa:1024 -days 365 -nodes -x509 -keyout myCA.pem  -out myCA.pem
 }}}

 Create a DER-encoded version of the certificate to import into users' browsers:

  . {{{
-openssl x509 -in www.sample.com.pem -outform DER -out www.sample.com.der
+openssl x509 -in myCA.pem -outform DER -out myCA.der
 }}}

 The result file should be imported into the 'Authorities' section of users' browsers.